A camping heated blanket can mean the difference between being miserable and cozy if you’re camping in chilly temperatures.

 When we camp in our van in winter, we only use 18-degree sleeping bags.
 We also wear hats and long johns to stay warm.
 This is plenty for us!
 So, if you decide you don’t want to deal with propane or electric heat, just buy a really good sleeping bag and call it good.

-Conclusion on the best 12-volt blankets for camping
+Conclusion on the Best Heated Blankets for Camping

 That being said, a heated blanket for camping still takes significantly more power than a diesel or gas heater or a propane heater.